-The carrying amounts of borrowings approximate their fair value, as the impact of discounting is not significant.
-The fair values are based on cash flows discounted using a rate based on the borrowing rate of 2.6% (2015: 2.1%) and are within level 2 of the fair value hierarchy.
+The fair values of the Group's borrowings approximate their carrying amounts at each balance sheet date.
+They are determined based on discounted cash flows using a rate based on the borrowing rate of 2.84% (2016: 2.6%) and are within level 2 of the fair value hierarchy.